-New tech draws to be included in the Human Capital Priorities stream
+Tech draws are now included through the Human Capital Priorities stream

-Ontario has revealed that new tech-specific draws will be taking place through the Human Capital Priorities stream of the OINP.
+To meet the need for more tech workers in Ontario, tech-specific draws now take place through the Human Capital Priorities stream of the OINP.
 The Human Capital Priorities stream targets skilled workers in Canada’s Express Entry pool.
-The new tech draws will target Express Entry candidates with experience in one of six target occupations.
+The tech draws target Express Entry candidates with experience in one of six target occupations.

 Occupations eligible for Ontario's Tech Draws